 The institution engages in continuous, broad based, systematic evaluation and planning.
 The institution integrates program review, planning, and resource allocation into a comprehensive process that leads to accomplishment of its mission and improvement of institutional effectiveness and academic quality.
 Institutional planning addresses short- and long-range needs for educational programs and services and for human, physical, technology, and financial resources.
+(ER 19)

-Timeline and Process for Developing Strategic Plans
+Timeline and Process for Developing the Strategic Plan

 September 2019 The Superintendent/President is responsible to initiate, oversee, and ensure completion of the strategic plan.
-And every three years thereafter The Superintendent/President, co-chair of the Strategic Planning Committee, agenizes the development of the San Luis Obispo County Community College District Strategic Plan 2020-2023.
-The Strategic Planning Committee drafts the San Luis Obispo County Community College District Strategic Plan 2020-2023 following these steps: 1.
-Review the Institutional Goals in the San Luis Obispo County Community College District Educational Master Plan 2016-2026.
-Review progress on achieving the Institutional Objectives as documented in the spring 2018 and spring 2019 progress reports.
-3. Based on these reviews, develops Institutional Objectives, assessments for those objectives, for the next three years including timelines for completion, and the individual, group, or office responsible for completing each task.
-October 2019 The Strategic Planning Committee distributes the draft San Luis Obispo County Community College District Strategic Plan 2020-2023 district-wide for review and And every three comment. years thereafter The Strategic Planning Committee incorporates feedback from the district-wide review to prepare the final draft of the San Luis Obispo County Community College District Strategic Plan 2020-2023, which is forwarded to College Council and the Planning and Budget Committee.
-November 2019 Members of College Council distribute the final draft of the San Luis Obispo County Community College District Strategic Plan 2020-2023 to their constituents for review and comment.
-And every three years thereafter The Planning and Budget Committee considers the feedback from that review and makes a recommendation to the Superintendent/President.
-December 2019 If the Superintendent/President approves, the final draft of the San Luis Obispo County Community College District Strategic Plan 2020-2023 is presented to the Board of And every three years thereafter Trustees for information.
+And every three years thereafter The Superintendent/President, co-chair of the Strategic Planning Committee, agendizes the development of the San Luis Obispo County Community College District Strategic Plan 2020-2023.
+The Strategic Planning Committee drafts the San Luis Obispo County Community College District Strategic Plan 2020-2023 following these steps: Review the Institutional Goals in the San Luis Obispo County Community College District Educational Master Plan 2016-2026.
+Review progress on achieving the Institutional Objectives as documented in the 2018 and the 2019 Progress Report on the San Luis Obispo County Community College District Strategic Plan.
+Based on these reviews, develop Institutional Objectives and assessments for those objectives for the next three years, including timelines for completion, and the individual, group, or office responsible for completing each task.
+October 2019 And every three years thereafter The Strategic Planning Committee distributes the draft San Luis Obispo County Community College District Strategic Plan 2020-2023 district-wide for review and comment.
+The Strategic Planning Committee incorporates feedback from the district-wide review to prepare the final draft of the San Luis Obispo County Community College District Strategic Plan 2020-2023, which is forwarded to the College Council and November 2019 the Planning and Budget Committee.
+Members of the College Council distribute the final draft of the San Luis Obispo County Community College District Strategie Plan 2020 2023 to their And every three years thereafter County Community College District Strategic Plan 2020-2023 to their constituents for review and comment.
+The Planning and Budget Committee considers the feedback from that review and makes a recommendation to the Superintendent/President.
+December 2019 And every three years thereafter If the Superintendent/President approves, the final draft of the San Luis Obispo County Community College District Strategic Plan 2020-2023 is presented to the Board of Trustees for information.
 If the Superintendent/President does not approve, collaboration and compromise continues until he/she approves.
 The final draft of the San Luis Obispo County Community College District Strategic Plan 2020- 2023 is implemented beginning in fall 2020.
 The San Luis Obispo County Community College District Strategic Plan 2020- 2023 is reviewed by the College Council and recommended to the Superintendent/President.
-The San Luis Obispo County Community College District Strategic Plan 2020- 2023 is used during the 2020, 2021 and 2022 budget development process.
+The San Luis Obispo County Community College District Strategic Plan 2020-2023 is used during the 2020, 2021, and 2022 budget development process.